kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 <details markdown=1>
-<summary markdown=1>## July 18th
+<summary markdown=1>## June 18th
 </summary>

-## July 18th
+## June 18th

-### Recap for July 18th
+### Recap for June 18th

 The students came in very excited today discussing a new idea for an adventure project.
 It took on many forms.

-{% include zakviewer.html Name="2022 6 18 Student N Super Animals Demo on Scratch" ID="https://scratch.mit.edu/projects/706788481/" caption="Studnet N's version is called 'Sumer Animals Demo'.
+{% include zakviewer.html Name="2022 6 18 Student N Super Animals Demo on Scratch" ID="https://scratch.mit.edu/projects/706788481/" caption="Studnet N's version is called 'Super Animals Demo'.
 One area he needed helped with was making the play button flash.
 After adding waits he spend some time adjusting it to look just right. " %}

 {% include zakviewer.html Name="2022-06-18 Student Y" ID="https://scratch.mit.edu/projects/639424698/" caption="StudentY's challenge was making his superhero fly.
 He added when arrow clicked blocks, but then he found that the costume changed in size in each direction.
 This was because his sprites were different sizes.
 I showed him how to resize a sprite: we set up a hit box exactly the size of the superhero's body, and then we used onion-skinning and the alt key to resize each costume so it fit inside the hitbox." %}